apache/spark/docs/docker-stack/build.rst

 When customizing the image you can choose a number of options how you install Airflow:

 * From the PyPI releases (default)
 * From the custom installation sources - using additional/replacing the original apt or PyPI repositories
 * From local sources.
 This is used mostly during development.
 * From tag or branch, or specific commit from a GitHub Airflow repository (or fork).
 This is particularly useful when you build image for a custom version of Airflow that you keep in your fork and you do not want to release the custom Airflow version to PyPI.
 * From locally stored binary packages for Airflow, Airflow Providers and other dependencies.
 This is particularly useful if you want to build Airflow in a highly-secure environment where all such packages must be vetted by your security team and stored in your private artifact registry.
 This also allows to build airflow image in an air-gaped environment.
 * Side note.
 Building ``Airflow`` in an ``air-gaped`` environment sounds pretty funny, doesn't it?

 You can also add a range of customizations while building the image:

 * base python image you use for Airflow
 * version of Airflow to install
 * extras to install for Airflow (or even removing some default extras)
 * additional apt/python dependencies to use while building Airflow (DEV dependencies)
+* add ``requirements.txt`` file to ``docker-context-files`` directory to add extra requirements
 * additional apt/python dependencies to install for runtime version of Airflow (RUNTIME dependencies)
 * additional commands and variables to set if needed during building or preparing Airflow runtime
 * choosing constraint file to use when installing Airflow

 Additional explanation is needed for the last point.
 Airflow uses constraints to make sure that it can be predictably installed, even if some new versions of Airflow dependencies are